Reno County, Kansas

 On February 27, 1925, Reno County government staff noticed cracks in the courthouse.
 Over the next week, the cracks expanded, and by March 2, the cracks had become bad enough that court proceedings were halted, and everyone was sent home.
 Nearly 25 years old by that time, the courthouse was again too cramped for the growing county offices.
 The building was razed in 1929.

-In 1929, the building of a new Reno County Courthouse began and was completed in 1930 at $386,500.
+The building of a new Reno County Courthouse began in 1929 and was completed in 1930 at $386,500.
 Furnishings were added to occupy the premises at $126,600, costing approximately $513,000.
 The six-story art deco design building was constructed of buff-colored brick and Bedford limestone and initially measured 152 feet wide and 144 feet deep.
 In 1971, the Law Enforcement Center was added.

 Reno County measures 1,256 square miles and is the third-largest county in Kansas, behind Butler and Finney Counties.
 Its population today is over 62,000.
 County industries include agriculture — wheat, corn, milo, and soybeans, among other crops; salt mining, hydraulics manufacturing; agricultural implement manufacturing; fire engines, ambulances, and limousines; grocery storage; and trucking.
 Hutchinson is the county seat and the largest city in the county.